Jimmy-Lin/GeneralizedOptimalSparseDecisionTrees/doc/configuration.md

  - Values: true or false
  - Description: Enables printing of configuration, progress, and results to standard output

+**verbose**
+ - Values: true or false
+ - Description: Enables non-binary encoding (only supported in command line)
  ## Tuners

  **regularization**